agentsguha/saptarshiguha.github.io/_posts/2013-05-21-Terra-and-R-Is-Terrific.md

 	Rmath = terralib.includec("Rmath.h")
 	Rinternals = terralib.includec("Rinternals.h")

-Code to allocate an R vector the type of the vector is based on what
+Code to allocate an R vector, the type of the vector is based on `what`.
+Here it is 14 and taken from `Rinternals.h`.
+In a complete R-Terra library, this would be from a table.

 	terra x( what :int, l :int)
 		var a =  Rinternals.Rf_allocVector(what, l)